sysuOTS/TicketServer/README.md

     $ python server.py
     ```

-3. The application should be available at `http://localhost:8080/tickets`.
+3. The application should be available at `http://localhost:8082/tickets`.

+## the application contains basic functions of register and login user, add cinema or movie and search them by name
+## remember to change the MySQL database user and password in SpringBusinessConfig